What is a Certificate of Insurance (COI)?

 provides coverage for accidents.

-Does GSSI’s insurance cover accidents in which the leader is
+Does GSofSI’s insurance cover accidents in which the leader is

 transporting girls in a privately owned vehicle?

-The insurance on the vehicle is always primary, GSSI’s insurance is
+The insurance on the vehicle is always primary, GSofSI’s insurance

-secondary.
-The coverage on the vehicle must meet state minimum limits
+is secondary.
+The coverage on the vehicle must meet state minimum

-Why does GSSI prefer to be named as an additional insured?
+Why does GSofSI prefer to be named as an additional insured?

 The term Additional Insured refers to the practice of the insured